mhmohona/portfolio/samples/How-To Guide.md

 # How to Create a Pull Request on GitHub

-Creating a Pull Request (PR) on GitHub isn’t just for coders; It’s a valuable skill for anyone looking to contribute to open-source projects or showcase their work.
+Creating a Pull Request (PR) on GitHub isn’t just for coders; it’s a valuable skill for anyone looking to contribute to open-source projects or showcase their work.
 Whether you’re a developer or author, this guide will guide you through the PR process to share your contributions with the world.

 ## Fork the Original Repository